History, Nature and Adventure in West Peoria Illinois.

 The Friends of Rocky Glen (FORG), a non-profit organization, is formed.
 With permission from Jim Connaughton, FORG leads monthly hikes and fundraises to build public support to preserve Rocky Glen.

-2012 The City of Peoria purchases Rocky Glen from Jim Connaughton.
+The City of Peoria purchases Rocky Glen from Jim Connaughton.

 The City of Peoria transfers ownership to the Peoria Park District.
 Rocky Glen becomes open to the public from dawn to dusk.

-2017 Horseshoe Bottoms Committee is established in the spring.
+A parking lot is built, built in part with FORG donations.
+Design and construction of the hiking trail begins.
+Horseshoe Bottoms Committee is established in the spring.
 There are 200 acres of cornfield and wooded hillsides directly east of Rocky Glen Park and has the potential to expand the public recreation and natural area.
 The committee is meeting on a regular basis and is organizing monthly hikes, restoration work days, and fundraisers.
 Check out the Friends of Horseshoe Bottoms Facebook Page to stay up to date with events.
 Horseshoe Bottoms events are also shared to the Friends of Rocky Glen Facebook Page

-2018 October 20 Grand Opening
+October 20th 2018, Grand Opening